io0/io0.github.io/src/pages/Bible.md

 > “With all the time you spend watching TV,” he tells me, “you could have written a novel by now.”
 It’s hard to disagree with the sentiment — writing a novel is undoubtedly a better use of time than watching TV — but what about the hidden assumption?
 Such comments imply that time is “fungible” — that time spent watching TV can just as easily be spent writing a novel.
 And sadly, that’s just not the case.
 4.
+> if we want the rewards of being loved we have to submit to the mortifying ordeal of being known.

 > Trying out a bunch of things, having a ton of plates spinning, keeping a lot of balls in the air, being in a new job, a new relationship, a new hobby—these kinds of things will tend to accrue technical debt.
 Prior to having put in tons and tons of meditation time, there’s sort of just too much going on to easily "integrate" in real time (or in stolen moments, or on long walks, or in meditation), because integration, when needed, takes real time, and sometimes a lot of time.
 >